dunglas/frankenphp/docs/static.md

 We provide Docker images to build static Linux binaries:

-### musl-based static build (fully static)
+### musl-Based, Fully Static Build

-For a fully static binary that runs on any Linux distribution without dependencies but doesn't support dynamic loading of extensions:
+For a fully-static binary that runs on any Linux distribution without dependencies but doesn't support dynamic loading of extensions:

 ```console
 docker buildx bake --load static-builder-musl